 MPD takes issue with the Arbitrator's Award.
-MPD asserts that the Arbitrator exceeded his authority by rescinding the Grievant's termination.
-Specifically, MPD claims that the Arbitrator: (1) rendered an award that conflicts with the express terms of the agreement; and (2) imposed an additional requirement not expressly provided in the agreement.
+MPD asserts that the Arbitrator exceeded her authority by dismissing the Grievant's suspension.
+Specifically, MPD contends that the Arbitrator: (1) rendered an award that conflicts with the express terms of the agreement and (2) imposed an additional requirement not expressly provided in the agreement.